personalrobotics/tycho_calibration/README.md

 8. The cost function for optimizing FK will punish deviation from the supplied initial values.
 You can adjust the weight.

-9. After you obtain the result, paste it in the the calibration script and run the script again with STEP 0 to visualize the quality of the transforamtion.
+9. After you obtain the result:

+(1) paste it in the the calibration script

+(2) run the script again with STEP 0 to visualize the quality of the transforamtion.

-10. Once done, copy the parameters over to `hebi_env`.
+(3) Once done, copy the parameters over to `hebi_env`.

-11. Additionally, use STEP 5 to generate an YAML.
-Paste to update the URDF model in `hebi_description`.
+(4) use STEP 5 to generate an YAML.
+Paste to `hebi_description`.
+Update the URDF model by catkin clean and catkin build.

 ## Tips